ameyrk99/dvdts/README.md

 # DVDTS - DVD Term Screensaver

 DVD Screensaver style screensaver for terminal.
-Instead of the logo of DVD, it uses the distro name/os name.
+Instead of the logo of DVD, it uses the distro name/os name or custom text.

 ## Preview